emstlk/emstlk.github.com/resume.md

   - Developed and tuned client-server communications
   - Integrated CI and release management for all platforms
   - Formed new android scala team and finally moved on scala
-  - Wrote a working prototype of desktop application for a week
+  - Wrote a prototype of desktop application in a week
   - Discovering and resolving bottlenecks and corner cases
   - Consulting mobile platforms (ios, android, win)